About the Director

 Jake Hood

-Music educator and conductor Jacob Hood is the Director of Orchestras at Alpharetta High School in Fulton County, Georgia.
 From 2017 to 2022, Mr. Hood was Co-Director of Orchestras at Collins Hill High School in Suwanee, GA.
-The CHHS orchestras consistently received superior ratings at adjudications, performed at the Georgia Music Educators conference, and their public performances have become a staple of the Lawrenceville and Suwanee communities.
+The CHHS orchestras consistently received superior ratings at adjudications, performed at the Georgia Music Educators Association conference, and their public performances have become a staple of the Lawrenceville and Suwanee communities.

 Mr. Hood earned a Bachelor of Music Education degree in 2016 from the University of Georgia, where he studied cello with David Starkweather.
-In 2022 he completed a Master of Music degree in orchestral conducting at Messiah University, where he studied conducting with Timothy Dixon.
+In 2022 he completed his Master of Music degree in orchestral conducting at Messiah University, where he studied conducting with Timothy Dixon.